 Clive and Nigel have very kindly agreed we can put their speeches up on the website.
 They are posted in the public interest area – because actually, the public should know more about what happens to SMEs when banks decide to behave badly.
 I'm posting my speech as well although I sort of dipped in and out of it and also Paul's speech which he didn't have a chance to deliver as we ran out of time in the morning session.

-At our afternoon session Steve Middleton, Abhishek Sachdev and Mel Loades gave really interesting and very clear explanations about derivatives, personal guarantees and how they are tackling these issues.
+At our afternoon session with Abhishek Sachdev, Mel Loades and others gave really interesting and very clear explanations about derivatives, personal guarantees and how they are tackling these issues.
 I have never fully understood the whole derivatives issue but I am much better informed now and I can honestly say I don't know how the banks got away with such reprehensible behaviour for so long?
 I asked Abhishek if the sale of such abhorrent products was still happening and he assured me some banks have stopped selling derivatives completely while others are much more controlled in what they can sell.
 All the same I would ask how they were able to sell them in the first place?
 And how could they add their clients homes to the situation without their knowledge?
-This is something Steve is particularly focused on, as is Mel who unwinds these personal guarantees.

 I thought the explanations about how these products work to our detriment were so informative I am going to ask some of our advisers to give short talks at our next meeting on 5th October and then do a Q&A for members.